 Now she lived in West L.A. nestled between Beverly Hills and UCLA, one of finest institutions of higher learning in the world.
 If that isn’t the American Dream … then what is?

 I don’t if could have made up the stories that comprised that Saturday.
 But I do know that none of it came to me without an effort on my part.
 I initiated each the encounters I had – and because of it I’ve added so much to my life and the make-up of who I am.
 And that’s only one day.
-It would have been easier just to listen to music on my iPod consumed by my own thoughts and songs I’d heard dozens of times.
+It would have been easier just to listen to music on my iPod consumed by my own thoughts and songs I’d heard dozens of times before.
 And plenty of times that’s exactly what I’ve done.
 It’s easier to stay in your comfort zone.
 But that Saturday … I didn’t.

 We only so many minutes in life.
 It’s easy to dismiss that, thinking that what’s a few minutes, or an hour or two – or even a day.
-What it is an opportunity lost.
-It’s an opportunity lost to become a better person, to enhance your well-being … and most of all help others do the same.
+What it is – is an opportunity lost.
+It’s an opportunity lost to become a better person, to enhance your well-being … and most of all help others to do the same.

 Salutogenesis, Engagement and Self-Efficacy

 Salutogenesis is a term coined by Aaron Antonovsky, a former professor of medical sociology in the United States.
 The term describes an approach focusing on factors that support human health and well-being, rather than on factors that cause disease (pathogenesis).
 More specifically, the “salutogenic model” is concerned with the relationship between health, stress, and coping.
 Antonovsky’s theories reject the “traditional medical-model dichotomy separating health and illness”.
 He described the relationship as a continuous variable, what he called the “health-ease versus dis-ease continuum.”